singhtaru/basic-react/README.md

 ---

-# Nike Shoes Landing Page
+#  Shoe Brand Landing Page

 A modern and responsive landing page designed for showcasing Nike shoes, built with **React** and styled with CSS.
 This project demonstrates a professional UI/UX design with interactive elements.